Leapmotor C11

-The Leapmotor C11 is mid-size electric crossover SUV to be produced by Chinese electric vehicle startup company Leapmotor in 2021.
+The Leapmotor C11 (零跑C11 (Língpǎo C11)) is a mid-size crossover SUV produced by Chinese automobile manufacturer Leapmotor in 2021.
+It is available with a range extender electric powertrain and as a pure battery electric vehicle.

 Overview

-The Leapmotor C11 3-row mid-size electric SUV was revealed at the 2020 Auto Guangzhou show in December.
-The C11 will cost ¥160,000 to ¥200,000 and will be the third vehicle marketed by Leapmotor when it goes on sale in the Chinese market in 2021.
-Leapmotor plans to sell the C11 in Europe by 2022.
+The Leapmotor C11 was revealed at the 2020 Auto Guangzhou show in December.
+It is the third vehicle marketed by Leapmotor when it went on sale in the Chinese market in 2021.